pydeep9026/chat-nexus-client/README.md

 Q: Is my data secure?
 A: Yes, Chat Nexus uses secure user authentication and stores chat history in a secure database.

-## 📞 Support
+## 📞 feedback

-For support or help with Chat Nexus, contact us at support@chat-nexus.com.
+For feedback or review for Chat Nexus, review at (feedback form)[https://form.typeform.com/to/yrFOxBqF]